Kiinyo/kii_ware/Board  Tutorial.md

 ### Creating boards
-Boards are rather straight forward to create but do require a bit of of Rust/Programming knowledge to make.
-The example boards are designed to be really readable and understandable so if you'd like to learn by using the source code you totally can!
+Boards are rather straight forward to create but do require a bit of of Rust/Programming knowledge.
+The example boards are designed to be really readable and understandable so if you'd like to learn by reading the source code you totally can!
 However for the rest of us mortals, in my experience, the best way to learn is by doing so let's create a demo board!

-To start off, we'll need need to create a new `demo_board.rs` file in the `board` folder.
+To start off, we'll need need to create a new `demo_board.rs` file in the `kii_ware/src/boards` folder.
 Inside that file we can write the following:
 ```rust
 use Board;